Pseudoreflections on Prym Varieties: Prym varieties with an odd prime order pseudoreflection of geometric origin

 Now if we plug in Riemann Hurwitz for $\epsilon$, we get that if $\sigma$ acts on $C$ with $t$ fixed points, then

 and therefore:

 By equation \eqref{genus}, we necessarily have that $p-1$ divides $2p\gamma $, and therefore $p-1$ must divide $2\gamma$.
 From this, we easily obtain the following result:

-\begin{proposition} For $g\ge 3$, there are no pseudoreflections of order greater than 2 on $P$ that come from $C$. \end{proposition} \begin{proof} If $\sigma$ is a pseudoreflection on $P$, then $\gamma =1$, and $p$ could only be $3$.
-In this case, equation \eqref{genus} becomes $2g=5-2t$.
-Since $g\ge 3$, then $2t\le 5-2g<0$, which is impossible. \end{proof}
+\begin{proposition} For $g\ge 3$, any pseudoreflection on $P$ of geometric origin has order $2$ or $4$.
+In particular, every Prym variety with a pseudoreflection of geometric origin admits a pseudoreflection of order $2$. \end{proposition} \begin{proof} If $\sigma$ is a pseudoreflection on $P$ of prime order $p$ for $p\geq 3$, then $\gamma =1$, and $p$ could only be $3$.
+In this case, equation \eqref{genus} becomes $2g=5-t$.
+Since $g\ge 3$, then $t\le 5-2g<0$, which is impossible.

+If $\sigma$ is not of prime order, then the order of $\sigma$ is either $4$ or $6$.
+If it is of order $6$, then $\sigma^2$ is also a pseudoreflection but of order $3$, which is impossible by the previous argument.

+The last statement follows from noticing that if $\sigma$ is a pseudoreflection of order $4$, then $\sigma^2$ must be a pseudoreflection of order $2$. \end{proof}

 For automorphisms of order $3$, we also get a general result on the codimension $\gamma$ that will come in handy when we look at the possible groups that can act on Prym varieties with smooth quotients (see Section~\ref{listofgroups}).